ansible-community/antsibull/docs/schemas.rst

     {'module': ModulePluginSchema}

-?If you want to validate individual plugins, use ansibulled.schemas.docs?
+?If you want to validate individual plugins, use antsibull.schemas.docs?
 :${PLUGIN_TYPE}Schema: if you want to validate individual sections of the ansible-doc output (doc,
     examples, metadata, return)